othis001/solutions/README.md

 then count how many paths of 1s are between them.
 While on a path we may only move right or down.

-## pairs.cpp

-This is a program that takes as input a string consisting of lower-case and and capital letters and determines the last position that a "pair" occurs.
-A pair is defined to be a capital letter followed immediately by its lower-case form.
-Also once two letters pair up, they are removed from further consideration, similar to how pieces cancel out in Dr. Mario.
-For example, ABba would have 2 valid pairs.

 ## polish.cpp

 This is a simple program that implements a reverse polish calculator.